Who we are and what we do

 The lawful bases for processing personal data are set out in Article 6 of the General Data Protection Regulation (GDPR).
 We may process your personal data on more than one lawful ground depending on the specific purpose for which we are using your data.
 Please contact us if you need details about the specific legal ground we are relying on to process your personal data where more than one ground has been set out below.
 At least one of these must apply whenever we process personal data:

-a.
-Consent: you have given clear consent for us to process your personal data for a specific purpose.
-Please note that we do not rely on your consent as the lawful basis for processing including your personal data (including Special Category Data).
+- Consent: you have given clear consent for us to process your personal data for a specific purpose.
+Please note that we do not rely on your consent as the lawful basis for processing your personal data (including Special Category Data and any criminal convictions and offences data).
 This is because we are legally and ethically required to maintain certain records even if your consent is withdrawn (e.g. where we are required to maintain records by regulators / insurers).
 Where we do ask for your consent (e.g. to use our services and for marketing purposes to keep you informed of our services) we will do so to comply with the requirement to process personal data fairly, lawfully and transparently.

 Disclosing your personal data

-a.
-Sub-contractors for the performance of any contract we enter into with them or you;
+- Sub-contractors for the performance of any contract we enter into with them or you for example (but not limited to) a third party genetics laboratory, third party blood testing company; a third party pharmacy;

-d.
-Also, in accordance with law and regulation, we may be required to disclose your personal data with other medical practitioners such as the General Medical Council and HFEA.
+- Also, in accordance with law and regulation, we may be required to disclose your personal data with other medical practitioners such as the General Medical Council and Human Fertilisation and Embryology Authority (HFEA).

 Consider whether you want a digital log of your visit to our Site to be recorded in your browser.
 If you don’t want a record to be kept, you can choose to delete your browser history afterwards or view our pages in incognito mode / private browsing, which won’t store your browser history, cookies, or search history after you’ve closed your browsers.
 However, you are not invisible.
 Using incognito mode / private browsing does not hide your browser history from your internet service provider, us or your employer (if you are using a company device).